FlipsideCrypto/xyz-models/README.md

-# DATA SCIENCE Models Quantum POC
+# Data Science Models - Quantum POC

 This repo is a fork of the [FlistsideCrypto/xyz-models](https://github.com/FlipsideCrypto/xyz-models) repo, the `xyz-models` repo holds scafolding for DBT projects at `Flipside Crypto`.
 This repo is intended to be used as a `POC` for showcasing the capabilities of using `Quantum Models` with a `streamine` backend wherein a single `DBT` model can be used for both `pull` and `push` based workloads.